Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 Sólo me quedan tres asignaturas más y ya me gradúo.
 (I only have three more classes left before I graduate.)

-The literal translation of this sentence reads like: “Only for me remain three classes more and already I graduate.”
+The literal translation reads like: “Only for me remain three classes more and already I graduate.”

 Here the verb quedar is plural because it refers to the word asignaturas (classes).

 Quedar can also be used mean “to meet.”
-For example, here in Spain it’s common to say:
+Here in Spain, it’s common to say:

 ¿A qué hora hemos quedado?
 (What time are we going to meet at?)